December 15, 2012 by The Citron Review

 “Yeah, you found one.
 It’s your lucky day.”

 I thought it was a full circle.
 My people were from here and you were from here and you were beautiful and yelling to me from your perch.
 But you weren’t from here – just visiting.

 No one is from this neighborhood anymore.

 Ed McCourt is an Asst.
 Prof. of English at Jacksonville University, but his prose is still banging around Boston’s North Shore, working as a mover, and picking up weekend shifts in a local sub shop.
-His work has appeared in the Little Patuxent Review, the Red Booth Review, the Bacopa Literary Review, and others.
+His work has appeared in Little Patuxent Review, Red Booth Review, Bacopa Literary Review, and others.